Register to get access to free programming courses with interactive exercises

 </style>

-• Logical «NOT».
-These properties are applied if the condition is not met.
-This operator isn't used often, as the result of its use is far from intuitive.
-In this regard, I advise you to refrain from using the not keyword at first.
+Logical NOT.
+These properties are applied if we do not meet the condition.
+Developers rarely use this operator because the result of its use is far from intuitive.
+In this regard, we advise you to refrain from using the not keyword as the first choice:

 <style>